Kinto/kinto/docs/api/authentication.rst

 --------------------------------------------

-Asking yourself this question is a first sign that you should not be using the Basic Auth authentication backend for your app.
+Asking yourself this question is a first sign that you should not be using the Basic Auth authentication backend for your use case.

-Because the user ID is calculated from the token, changing the token, will change the user ID.
+Because the user ID is calculated from the token, changing the token will change the user ID.

 You can generate other user IDs based on other tokens and give